Skip to Content

 Resolution Options

-A member from the intake team can discuss resolution options with a victim/survivor/complainant upon receipt of a report.
+A member from our team can discuss resolution options with a victim/survivor/complainant upon receipt of a report.
 Our processes are dynamic and can be changed while engaging in a resolution.
-Anyone interested in learning more about resolution options with the Office of Civil Rights and Title IX can request a call from the intake team.
+Anyone interested in learning more about resolution options with the Office of Civil Rights and Title IX can request a call from someone from our team.

 Any time an informal or investigative resolution is desired, a complaint form must be completed by the victim/survivor/complainant or, at times, the Title IX coordinator.
 A complaint form is a document filed by a victim/survivor/complainant or signed by the Associate Vice President for Civil Rights & Title IX alleging prohibited conduct against a respondent(s) and requesting that the university address the allegation of Prohibited Conduct.
-The complaint form will be provided by a member on the intake team throughout discussions related to resolution options.
-Once a formal complaint form is filed, the alleged conduct will be assessed for eligibility to participate in a resolution option.
+The complaint form will be provided by one of the Assistant Directors of the office throughout discussions related to resolution options.
+Once a complaint form is filed, the alleged conduct will be assessed for eligibility to participate in a resolution option.

 • Victim/survivor/complainant can request case closure upon receipt of report